holarchyclub/guides-and-cheatsheets/README.md

-# Guides and CheatsSheets
+# Guides and Cheat-Sheets
-Hey :) this is holarchy.club's repository for guides and cheat sheets for anything techy or computer related !
+## Hey :) this is holarchy.club's repository for guides and cheat sheets for anything techy or computer related !

 The internet has yielded incredible free tools that can run  productive , scientific , and critical applications.
 Open source software is this closest thing we've had to a broadening commons and we believe strongly in making the open source stack as accessible as possible .